HagOrMan/Tutorials/TerminalCommands.md

 # Preface
-This is by no means a comprehensive list of terminal commands.
+This is by no means a comprehensive list of terminal commands (in linux shells).
 These are just a couple of commands I've used when working with ML on co-op, related to checking stuff like file sizes, GPU usage, etc.

 # Commands
 **To see your current CPU usage**, run